Angular Template Driven Forms example

 Summary

 Angular Template-driven Forms is simpler compared to the reactive forms.
-The FormsModule is imported first.
+The FormsModule is imported first either in the component (in case of standalone components) or in the ngModule.
 Then we create the HTML form.
 The Angular detects the <form> tag and converts the form to the Angular Form. ngModel directive added to each form element, which converts them to FormControl.
+To create a nested Form, use the ngModelGroup directive.
 Finally, submit event is subscribed via event binding.

 1. Angular Forms Tutorial: Fundamental & Concepts

-3. Set Value in Template Driven forms in Angular
+2. Set Value in Template Driven forms in Angular

-4. Validation in Template Driven Forms
+4. Validation in Template-Driven Forms

-10 thoughts on “Angular Template-driven forms example”
+10 thoughts on “Angular Template Driven Forms example”

 1. What about the final TypeScript file?
 It keeps on saying contactForm is undefined even when I try to define my version of it